|by Robert Weber|

 Anke and I spent several years in and around a town, where we served on Emergency Medical Services teams.

-The whole team would get together weekly and we'd debrief the responses for that week.
+The whole team would get together weekly and we'd appraise our responses for that week.
 What went well?
-What went not well?
+What went not so well?
 What can be improved?
 Do we need more training in Standard Operating Procedures (SOPs)?
 Do they need revision?
+How can we amend?

 Mistakes are part of our landscape.
 If we let them, they can teach us.
 Without them, our procedures remain narrow and inflexible.
 They show us where we need to focus, and often, what to do to remedy them.

-Mistakes and their debrief have nothing to do with fault or blame, and everything to do with nudging ourselves toward improved performance.
+Mistakes and their amendment have nothing to do with fault or blame, and everything to do with nudging ourselves toward improved performance.
 Extended ability.
 Heightened efficiency...

 Procedural, not personal.